DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

 mySetup Files
 -------------

-There are various ways of configuring I/O and creating turnouts, sensors and other objects when the CS is powered on:
+There are various ways of configuring I/O and creating turnouts, sensors and other objects when the Command Station is powered on:

 After using the commands (<S ...>, <T ...>, <Z ...> etc.) to define sensors, turnouts and outputs, use the <E> command to save them to EEPROM.
-Then, when the CS restarts, the definitions are read back from EEPROM and the objects recreated.
+Then, when the Command Station restarts, the definitions are read back from EEPROM and the objects recreated.
 This is limited to turnout, sensor and output definitions.

 Create a 'mySetup.h' file, and add commands in the form ``SETUP("....");``.
 This can be used for any command that is accepted by the |EX-CS| parser, including turnout, sensor and output definition commands.
 The mySetup.h file is included as